 Our Compensation Committee adheres to a long-standing pay-for-performance philosophy.
 The Compensation Committee continually evaluates our compensation program, taking into consideration best practices and emerging trends, stockholder input as well as data and feedback provided by our independent executive compensation consultant, Pay Governance.
-In the past year, we have continued to take measures to align our compensation program with best practices and stockholder interests including the following actions:
+In the past year, we have continued to take measures to align our compensation program with stockholder interests including the following actions:

-- Base salaries comprise less than 25% of our named executive officers' total compensation, with Mr. Crowley's 2015 salary representing 12% of his total compensation and, for our other named executive officers, representing between 21% and 25% of their total compensation.
-While Mr. Crowley's total compensation is at the high end of our target range due to his performance and tenure, nearly 17% of Mr. Crowley's total compensation in 2015 was represented by payments we make to him for medical expenses and associated tax liabilities incurred for the treatment of a rare medical condition afflicting two members of Mr. Crowley's immediate family. - For our named executive officers other than Mr. Crowley, 64% to 70% of their total compensation for 2015 was represented by long-term incentives, including the grant date fair value of equity awards, consisting of stock option awards, which are inherently performance based.
+Base salaries comprise approximately 18% of our named executive officers' total compensation on an aggregate basis, with Mr. Crowley's 2017 salary representing approximately 11% of his total compensation and, for our other named executive officers, representing between 20% and 28% of their total compensation.
+For 2017, the Compensation Committee determined that Mr. Crowley would receive an increase in his base salary of 3.0%.
+Approximately 16% of Mr. Crowley's total compensation in 2017 was represented by payments we make to him for medical expenses and associated tax liabilities incurred for the treatment of a rare medical condition afflicting two members of Mr. Crowley's immediate family.